-Marketing datafication is about the increasing influence data collected about individuals now has on all marketing processes.
-In fact, marketing data is often the sole deciding factor in ‘to market or not to market’ to someone.
+Marketing datafication is about the increasing influence that data collected about individuals now has on all marketing processes.
+In fact, marketing data is often the sole deciding factor to market or not to market to someone.
 In the online world, data completely determines the product propositions put in front of most customers.

-Our goal in this series of articles is to help you understand what marketing datafication is and how to incorporate it into your marketing activities.
+Our goal in this whitepaper is to help you understand what marketing datafication is and how to incorporate it into your marketing activities.

 As technology improves and customer databases grow marketers are becoming ever more obsessed with data and the value its insights generate.
 The abundance of data means many of the world’s organisations are awash with data.

 Every interaction we have with an organisation, whether digital or not, whether transactional or not, enables that business to create new bits of data about that interaction, says Rob Jones, Sales and Marketing Director at Qbase.
 Most of us are now fully aware that companies gather this data and, most of the time, we do not mind because we expect the data to be used to improve our next experience with that organisation.